-.01 Section 162(a) allows a deduction for the ordinary and necessary expenses a taxpayer pays or incurs during the taxable year in carrying on any trade or business, including the cost of operating an automobile to the extent that it is used in a trade or business.
+.01.
+Section 162(a) allows a deduction for the ordinary and necessary expenses a taxpayer pays or incurs during the taxable year in carrying on any trade or business, including the cost of operating an automobile to the extent that it is used in a trade or business.

-.02 Under § 262, a taxpayer may not deduct any portion of the cost of operating an automobile attributable to personal use.
+.02.
+Under § 262, a taxpayer may not deduct any portion of the cost of operating an automobile attributable to personal use.

-.03 To deduct expenses for travel or listed property, a taxpayer must substantiate the expenses under § 274(d).
-Section 280F(d)(4) provides that listed property includes passenger automobiles and any other property used as a means of transportation.
+.03.
+To deduct expenses for travel or listed property, a taxpayer must substantiate the expenses under § 274(d).
+As amended by the TCJA, § 280F(d)(4) continues to provide that listed property includes passenger automobiles and any other property used as a means of transportation.

-.04 Section 1.274-5(g) and (j) authorizes the Commissioner to prescribe rules and establish methods under which mileage rates and allowances that comply with reasonable business practice are treated as (1) equivalent to substantiation, by adequate records or other sufficient evidence, of the amount of transportation expenses for purposes of § 1.274-5(c), and (2) satisfying the requirements of an adequate accounting to the employer of the amount of the expenses for purposes of § 1.274-5(f).
+.04.
+Section 1.274-5(g) and (j) authorizes the Commissioner of Internal Revenue (Commissioner) to prescribe rules and establish methods under which mileage rates and allowances that comply with reasonable business practice are treated as (1) equivalent to substantiation, by adequate records or other sufficient evidence, of the amount of transportation expenses for purposes of \$1.274-5(c), and (2) satisfying the requirements of an adequate accounting to the employer of the amount of the expenses for purposes of \$1.274-5(f).